death scholar [děth·skŏl'ǝr] n. — specialist devoted to the investigation of mortuary customs, practices, and beliefs.

 Food is a fundamental part of life’s biggest celebrations, from birthdays and weddings to religious feasts.
 It’s also a key part of death.
 Dr. Candi K. Cann features in this BBC "Food Chain" special exploring how saying farewell to the departed has inspired centuries of food tradition, from corpse cakes and sin-eating in medieval Europe, to the pan de muertos and sugar skulls of Mexico's Day of the Dead.

 Candi received her Ph.D. and A.M. from Harvard University following an M.A. from the University of Hawaii.
 She currently serves as an Associate Professor at Baylor University and her research focuses on death, dying, and grief.
 She is especially interested in the intersections of marginality, diversity, and death technologies, and loves to talk all things death.
-She is a 2022-23 Fulbright Scholar, and will be examining death and religious pluralism in South Korea in the spring and summer of 2023.
+She is a 2022-23 Fulbright Scholar, examining death and religious pluralism in South Korea.

 When she is not examining issues surrounding death, she focuses on living well, and is an avid reader, sometimes surfer, and coffee drinker.